-The Company's general and administrative costs were lower in 2014, totalling \$1,237,686 compared to \$1,347,667 in 2013.
+The Company's general and administrative costs were higher in 2015, totalling \$483,756 compared to \$133,064 in 2014.
 The key factors contributing to these expenses are as follows:

-- Audit and accounting fees remained consistent at \$62,982 from \$61,560 in 2013.
-These charges are billed by the Company's external auditor for services provided in auditing (and auditing related services) as it pertains to our Company's annual financial statements for the subject year and for regulatory requirements as they occur. - > Consulting fees decreased in 2014 to \$174,190 from \$357,018 in 2013.
-During 2014, the Company agreed with its various consultants to reduce their respective monthly retaining fees, which helped provide the Company with some additional working capital. - Office and rent expenses remained consistent at \$115,759 in 2014 from \$116,335 in 2013.
-The costs for each of the years reflect the Company's rental premises in Canada and associated office supplies, postage and printing costs incurred. - Salaries and wages decreased in 2014 to \$151,106 from \$212,305 in 2013.
-The decrease was the result of the Company agreeing to a reduced monthly salary for the CEO and President during a portion of 2014 compared to 2013 in an effort to conserve short term working capital. - Stock-based compensation was \$569,700 in 2014 compared to \$453,363 in 2013.
+- Audit and accounting fees remained consistent in 2015 at \$21,000 from \$15,692 in 2014.
+These charges are billed by the Company's external auditor for services provided in auditing (and auditing related services) as it pertains to our Company's annual financial statements for the subject year and for regulatory requirements as they occur.
+The amounts remain consistent based on the level of corporate activity being similar to the prior comparable period. - Consulting fees increased in 2015 to \$53,900 from \$28,500 in 2014.
+During 2014, the Company agreed with its various consultants to reduce their respective monthly retaining fees, which helped provide the Company with some additional working capital in the short term.
+In 2015, these consultants received slight increases from their previously reduced levels. - Office and rent expenses increased to \$73,471 in 2015 from \$26,820 in 2014.
+The costs for each of the years reflect the Company's rental premises in Canada and associated office supplies, postage and printing costs incurred.
+The increased cost in 2015 was a result of upfront fees and charges related to the Company's subleasing of its former premises and moving costs and administration fees associated with the move.
+These were one-time charges incurred during the three months ended March 31, 2015.

+- Salaries and wages increased in 2015 to \$56,895 from \$34,334 in 2014.
+The decrease in 2014 was the result of the Company agreeing to a reduced monthly salary for the CEO and President effective January 1, 2014 in an effort to conserve short term working capital.
+The increase in 2015 relates to slight increases in monthly salary and as well as additional administrative salaries. - Stock-based compensation was \$217,320 in 2015 compared to \$Nil in 2014.
+The Company did not issue any options in the three months ended March 31, 2015 and 2014.
 The fair value of the options expensed was estimated at the date of grant using the Black-Scholes option pricing model (the assumptions used for the fair value calculation are discussed in the Financial Statements).
-During the year ended December 31, 2014, the Company issued a number of options to employees, directors and consultants of the Company, a portion of which vested immediately, and this resulted in an increase in 2014 stock based compensation expense.
-The 2013 expense related to amortization of previously unvested options granted in prior years and modifications described below.
+The expenses in 2015 related to options vested in 2015, but previously granted in prior periods. - During the three months ended March 31, 2015, marketing, trade shows and conferences increased to \$10,992 from \$2,718 in 2014 as a result of an increase in trade show attendance and more selective marketing practices during the first quarter of 2015. - During the three months ended March 31, 2015, travel increased to \$27,878 from \$3,870 in 2014 as a result of increased investor and shareholder meetings and management trips to Nicaragua during 2015.